-Failure to carry car groundsheet

-Start Refused

-Failure to ensure protection by groundsheet of designated car parking area
+Failure to carry car groundsheet Start Refused Failure to ensure protection by groundsheet of designated car parking area 1 minute up to EXCLUSION

 No form of satellite navigation, electronic regularity calculator, personal organisers or similar equipment may be accessible within the car.
 The use of electronic intercoms is not allowed unless approved for medical reasons.